 - Mix the baking powder, flour and oil in a bowl until it reaches a crumbly texture.
 Add the hot water and stir until it starts coming together.

 - Tip onto a board or work surface and knead until an elastic and even dough is formed.
-You can of course use a food processor for this but I think it's absolutely not necessary and causes too much washing up.
+You can, of course, use a food processor for this, but I think it's absolutely not necessary and causes too much washing up.

 - Divide into 8 segments.
 It's easiest to cut the ball in half and then half it again and continue until you have 8.
 You can make 16 if you prefer small tortillas.
 Roll them out very thinly.
 You can see on the pictures that the wood-pattern of my kitchen counter is shimmering through.
 Don't expect them to turn out perfectly round at the first attempt.
-If you do want them to be perfectly round you can fold the odd ends back into the tortilla and keep rolling it out until it's the desired shape.
-Or you can simply use a plate as guide and cut it out.
+If you do want them to be perfectly round, you can fold the odd ends back into the tortilla and keep rolling it out until it's the desired shape.
+Or you can simply use a plate as a guide and cut it out.